 1. The National Museum of Iceland

-The National Museum of Iceland (Thjodminjasafnid) in Reykjavik is where Iceland’s story comes together in one place.
-Its collection spans everything from early settlement artifacts to everyday objects from the 20th century, showing how Icelandic society developed over more than a thousand years.
+The National Museum of Iceland (Thjodminjasafnid) is where Iceland’s story comes together in one place, with a collection spanning early settlement artifacts to everyday 20th-century objects and showing how Icelandic society developed over more than a thousand years.

 The permanent exhibition, "Making of a Nation," opens with the ship that carried Viking settlers across the North Atlantic and moves through centuries of change.
 Along the way, you'll see swords, drinking horns, religious pieces, domestic tools, and a bronze figure believed to depict the mythological Norse god Thor.

-The upper floor continues the story from the 1600s onward, showing how life changed under foreign rule and how the country moved toward independence.
-You can listen to recorded historical voices through headphones, and a small hands-on room lets you handle and photograph objects, giving you a more interactive break from the timeline.
+The upper floor continues from the 1600s onward, tracing life under foreign rule and the path to independence.
+You can listen to recorded historical voices through headphones, and a small hands-on room lets you handle and photograph objects.

 A free audio guide is available in nine languages, and English tours run on Wednesdays, Saturdays, and Sundays.
-The museum also features rotating temporary exhibitions, which might cover anything from historic equipment to modern architecture, so the experience can vary depending on when you go.
+Rotating temporary exhibitions cover everything from historic equipment to modern architecture, so the experience varies depending on when you go.

 National Museum of Iceland Admission Fee